 This UK Company makes espresso, percolators and drip/filter that are usually budget range and quite popular.

 As the name suggests, these use SENSEO pods that make black coffee.
 They don’t have milk frothing functionality embedded in them.
 If you want milk frothing, you will have to buy a frothier separately.
 They target low price budget buyers.

 Tassimo makes specialised machines that are compatible with T-DISC pods that are also produced by them.
 They can make espresso, normal coffee and other coffee-based drinks.

-Coffee Maker Tools
+Coffee Machine Tools

 These are the most common tools used in brewing coffee.
 In spite of having a coffee maker, these tools may come in hand in perfecting the making process.